OntimizeWeb/docs/_docs/15-service.md

 Both services `OntimizeService` and `OntimizeEEService` also have the generic succesful and unsuccessful request callback which are `parseSuccessfulResponse` and `parseUnsuccessfulResponse`.
 This callbacks are called from the previous explained *CRUD* method callbacks so user can chose whether to override a particular or the generic callback.

-## Create new type of service
+## Example of custom type of service

 To create a new type of service and to adapt the response to Ontimize format we must follow the next steps.
 First of all, you must indicate the name of the new type by configuring the `serviceType` attribute in the [application configuration]({{ base_path }}/guide/appconfig/#application-configuration){:target="_blank"}.

 ### Create the service

-First of all, you must create an interface that matches the response of the service.
+First of all, you must create an interface that matches the response of the API to type the `HttpResponse` as seen below.

 ```javascript
 import { HttpHeaders } from '@angular/common/http';